lammps/lammps/doc/src/bond_mesocnt.rst

 where :math:`r_0` is the equilibrium bond distance.
 Note that the usual 1/2 factor is included in :math:`K`.
-The style implements parametrisation presets of :math:`K` for mesoscopic simulations of carbon nanotubes based on the atomistic simulations of :ref:`(Srivastava) <Srivastava_1>`.
+The style implements parameterization presets of :math:`K` for mesoscopic simulations of carbon nanotubes based on the atomistic simulations of :ref:`(Srivastava) <Srivastava_1>`.